Report updated May 26, 2026

-CapMetro Bikeshare is a challenged navigation app that is free with in-app purchases.
-With a 2.9/5 rating from 161 reviews, it faces significant user friction.
-Users particularly appreciate convenience and utility, though payment processing failures remains a common concern.
+CapMetro Bikeshare is a struggling navigation app that is free with in-app purchases.
+With a 2.9/5 rating from 163 reviews, it struggles with user retention.
+Users particularly appreciate convenient bike availability and station density across downtown and central austin areas, though payment processing failures when adding debit or credit cards to user accounts remains a common concern.

 What is CapMetro Bikeshare?